 I recognized the clear pattern … the evident revolving door in which three generations of men in my family had been entrapped, ensnared and baited.
 What could change this twisted fate of destiny?
 Ironically, my grandfather and great-grandfather had been bonded in slavery.
 Who was I kidding, never have I felt so POWERLESS.

 As much as I wished, wanted and yearned to comfort and console my son in this time of desperation … I couldn’t!
 I could not visit him, bail him out, bring him any clothes, a package, speak to him over the phone, empathize and extend words of wisdom.
 I was supposed to protect him, I am his father, yet, I was POWERLESS.

-The New York Times contacted me to conduct an interview, and although I was eager to provide my opinion – express my pain and regret, I respectfully declined for fear of villainizing both of us.
+The New York Times contacted me to conduct an interview, and although I was eager to provide my opinion – to express my pain and regret — I respectfully declined for fear of villainizing both of us.
 I had done enough as an absent father, I surely did not need my words twisted in stone.

 In hindsight, it became a pivotal point in my life where I harnessed the power of introspect.
 I was forced to conscientiously take a deep look at who I had become, what was I doing?
 What wasn’t I doing?
 What direction was my life truly heading?

 Okay, I had made some serious headway: I stopped and denounced ‘gang-bangin & recruitment’, I quit smoking cigarettes and bud (marijuana), I was going on conjugal visits with my wife, I was not only participating in college correspondence courses, I was facilitating and teaching the curriculum.
 Yet, was it enough?
 No, at that moment it meant nothing!
 In the blink of an eye, I shut down, I shut everyone out, I felt overwhelmed and POWERLESS.